john-gelinas/workout-app/readme.md

     - List personal records for each lift and exercise
     - Graph progress over time in each exercise
     - Set goals and plan workouts
+- Profile page with other health information / goals
+- Edit exercises in workout
+- Mobile-friendly exercise display

 # To run site locally
 ## Dev Server